krichlin/GreatReads/README.md

 - Launch Greatreads by entering the client directoryGreatReads by typing `npm start`

 ### Back End
-- To initialize the environment, type `pipenv install && pipenv shell`
+- To initialize the environment, enter the server directory, and type `pipenv install && pipenv shell`
-- Enable bcrypt by typing `pip install flask-bcrypt` (Maybe?)
+- Enable bcrypt by typing `pip install flask-bcrypt` (May not be necessary if requirements set correctly?)
-- Don't forget to `import validators` (Maybe?)
+- Don't forget to `import validators` (May not be necessary if requirements set correctly?)
+- Upgrade the db by typing `flask db upgrade head`
-- You should populate the database with some test data by running `python server/seed.py` (maybe do this in config to skip this step when we deploy?)
+- Populate the db with some test data by running `python seed.py` (maybe move this to config script to skip this step when we deploy?)
 - Start the server by typing `python server/app.py` (change this after deployment)
-- For deployment purposes only, don't forget to run `pip install python-dotenv` to set up the enviornment.
+- For deployment code only, don't forget to run `pip install python-dotenv` to set up the enviornment.

 ## Technologies Used